-Lake Weston Elementary hosts the Neighborhood for Centers and Families program on campus.
+Lake Weston Elementary hosts the Neighborhood Centers for Families (NCF) program on campus.
 Lake Weston and NCF work collaboratively to promote healthy lifestyle programs, resiliency and selfsufficiency for students and their families.
-The NCF also provides food and clothing to families and needs and assists in the referral process to outside agencies for additional services.
-In addition to NCF, Lake Weston hosts the ALPHA program providing character education lessons to students in grades Kindergarten through 2nd grade as well as individual counseling to said students on an individual basis.
-For students in the 3rd, 4th, and 5th grade, Lake Weston provides referrals to outside agencies, including Better Health Therapy, Devereau and Lakeside, where counseling can be provided to students at school and in the home environment.
+The NCF also provides food and clothing to families and assists in the referral process to outside agencies for additional services.
+In addition to the NCF, Lake Weston hosts the ALPHA program providing character education lessons to students in grades kindergarten through 3rd grade as well as individual counseling to said students on an individual basis.
+For students in the 4th and 5th grade, Lake Weston provides referrals to outside agencies, including Better Health Therapy, Devereux and Lakeside, where counseling can be provided to students at school and in the home environment.
 Lake Weston also has a full-time Licensed Practical Nurse and a part time Nurse Practitioner who can provide physicals and prescriptions for certain medical needs.
-As part of Lake Weston's effort to provide comprehensive medical care.
-Lake Weston is host to the Dental Van during April for all 1st and 2nd grade students wtihout dental insurance.
+As part of Lake Weston's effort to provide comprehensive medical care, Lake Weston is host to the Dental Van during April for all 1st and 2nd grade students without dental insurance.
 During Dental Van month, students receive a full comprehensive dental exam including cleanings and fillings when necessary.
 Finally, Lake Weston works collaboratively with the assigned school social worker to address truancy, homelessness and outside agency support for families in need.